 |<<< | >>>|

 The wall-plug efficiency of a laser system is its total electrical-to-optical power efficiency, i.e., the ratio of optical output power to consumed electrical input power.
 Taking the term seriously, the electrical power should be measured at the wall plug, so that this efficiency includes losses in the power supply and also the power required for a cooling system, which can be significant for high-power lasers.
-However, it is common that the wall-plug efficiency is calculated based on the electric power delivered to the laser diodes (e.g. in a diode-pumped solid-state laser system), forgetting about the actual wall plug.
+However, it is common that the wall-plug efficiency is calculated based on the electric power delivered to the laser diodes (e.g. in a diode-pumped solid-state laser system), ignoring losses in power supplies (which can be quite small for modern switched-mode power supplies).

 Particularly for high-power lasers, a high wall-plug efficiency is a very important quality.
 It reduces the electrical power consumption and also the amount of heat which has to be removed.
 Therefore, it not only cuts down the electricity bill but also reduces the demands on electrical installations and on the cooling system, and in turn often also the size of the laser system.
 Even for low-power lasers, the efficiency can be important in certain application areas, where the power budget is tight.
 Examples are telecom devices with a large number of transmitters, and lasers for space applications.